Shift your tone, messaging and content

 Shift your focus and budgets to top and bottom of funnel

-If you believe this “recession” will last for more than a couple of months, and we do, it will be beneficial to elevate your brand building / thought leadership / community advocacy efforts to become more of your mix than demand gen. Typically we see a 40/60 split in B2B (brand/demand), but that should skew to 70/30 or at least 60/40 in the coming months.
+If you believe this “downturn” will turn into a recession, it will be beneficial to elevate your brand building / thought leadership / community advocacy efforts to become more of your mix than demand gen. Typically we see a 40/60 split in B2B (brand/demand), but that should skew to 70/30 or at least 60/40 in the coming months.
 Sounds counterintuitive, but it will pay off later.

 - Cut down mid-funnel spend and focus on seeding the top and closing the very bottom.
 The prospects in the middle won’t move much for a while.
 SEO / SEM / Social + Content efforts will be key, both paid and organic.
 Display can help build brand, but don’t expect much for results until much later.